logdarkmatter/tech-web-2023/workshop/README.md

     * Python.

 **PRE-REQUISITES** ✔️:
-* **Registration** Please fill this [form](https://forms.gle/SqbcLbLPomcdubqZ8) with your University details in order to register in the workshop and so we can send you the invitation links for the Azure Portal/Subscriptions;
+* **Workshop Registration** Please fill this [form](https://forms.gle/SqbcLbLPomcdubqZ8) with your University details in order to register in the workshop and so we can send you the invitation links for the Azure Portal/Subscriptions;
+* **Azure for students account creation**: Create a [Azure for Students](https://azure.microsoft.com/en-us/free/students/) account;
+* **Accept the invitation** sent by the instructors to join to workshop subscription and tenant;
 * **Configure your environment**: Before you begin, make sure that you have the following requirements in place:
     * An Azure account with an active subscription.
 Create an account for free with the invitation link that you will receive from the instructors.
     * [NodeJS](https://nodejs.org/en/);